 By Rifuin Na Magonote and Shirotaka.
-Released in Japan as “Mushoku Tensei – Isekai Ittara Honki Dasu” by Media Factory.
+Released in Japan as “Mushoku Tensei – Isekai Ittara Honki Dasu” by MF Books.
 Released in North America by Seven Seas.
-Translated by Alyssa Orton-Niioka.
+Translated by Paul Cuneo.
 Adapted by JY Yang.

 I was pleased to see that almost all of the things I brought up as negatives in the last review were improved here.
 Yes, OK, there are several scenes of Rudeus getting distracted while fighting as he literally cannot stop staring at large breasts, but compared to prior volumes, this is on the light side of him perving out.
 Eris gets a great deal more to do, and the scenes with her and Cliff on her goblin hunt were probably the funniest in the book.
 It’s also made clearer, in case it wasn’t already, that she is over the moon in love with Rudy.
 She also plays a part in the main plot point of this book – indeed, the entire book seems a letdown compared to these scenes – where Rudeus is finally reunited with his father and younger sister.
 Sadly, due to misconceptions on both sides, it’s not exactly a happy meeting.
 In fact, things go south far more rapidly than anyone could have guessed.